looi-wh/HintOfGreenCSS/README.md

 ```

 ## Force backdrop for all users (Optional)
 This theme heavily rely on Jellyfin's backdrop.
-To forcefully enable backdrop for Jellyfin, visit this [github repo](https://github.com/looi-wh/jellyfin-force-backdrop).
+To forcefully enable backdrop for all users, visit this [github repo](https://github.com/n00bcodr/JellyfinTweaks).

 ## Images
 Home Page (With Media Bar Plugin)